GuruCharan94/gurucharan94.github.io/_posts/2019-06-02-accessibility ai and abstractions-how i built a podcast transcription service on azure in a week.md

 If you want to see this in action, take a look at [Hanselminutes++](http://hanselminutesplusplus.azurewebsites.net) which is a minimal clone of the popular [Hanselminutes podcast](https://www.hanselminutes.com/) with synchronized transcripts.
 You can find the source code [on github](https://github.com/GuruCharan94/az-podcast-transcriber).

-The transcripts for HanselMinutes are Artificial Intelligence powered and is about 85% accurate (rough calculation), but then again, I didn't expect 100% accurate transcripts from a machine, especially on a technology podcast like Hanselminutes. **If you are a podcast host and are willing to pay some money to self-host a transcription service on the cloud that provides 85%-90% accurate transcripts and and decide to later correct the incorrect portions manually by yourself and also accept contributions from your listeners then you might be interested in this blog post.**
+The transcripts for HanselMinutes are Artificial Intelligence powered and is about 85%-90% accurate (rough calculation) and extremely affordable at approximately 1 USD / hour of audio when done. **If you are a podcast host willing to self-host a transcription service on the cloud that provides said accuracy at said cost then you might be interested in this blog post.** You still have the option to later make corrections manually by yourself and also potentially accept contributions from your listeners.

-If you are willing to pay 5x-10x the price for 100% accurate transcripts because you are short on time, then maybe this does not suit you so much but I still recommend you continue reading.
+If you are willing to pay a higher price that can go upto 60 USD / hour for 100% accurate transcripts because you are short on time,then this does not suit you so much but I still recommend you continue reading.
 Maybe, I can convince you to change your mind.

 ## Story Time